MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-I-Office-Workers-Compensation-Programs-Department-Labor/subchapter-C-Energy-Employees-Occupational-Illness-Compensation-Program-Act-2000/part-30-Claims-Compensation-Under-Energy-Employees-Occupational-Illness-Compensation-Program-Act-2000-as-Amended/subpart-H-Information-Medical-Providers/subjectgroup-ECFRbd1a4d4768808c4-Exclusion-Providers/section-30.715.md

 A physician, hospital, or provider of medical services or supplies shall be excluded from payment under this part if such physician, hospital or provider has:

-(a) Been convicted under any criminal statute of fraudulent activities in connection with any federal or state program for which payments are made to providers for similar medical, surgical or hospital services, appliances or supplies;
+(a) Been convicted under any criminal statute of fraudulent activities in connection with any Federal or state program for which payments are made to providers for similar medical, surgical or hospital services, appliances or supplies;

-(b) Been excluded or suspended, or has resigned in lieu of exclusion or suspension, from participation in any federal or state program referred to in paragraph (a) of this section;
+(b) Been excluded or suspended, or has resigned in lieu of exclusion or suspension, from participation in any Federal or state program referred to in paragraph (a) of this section;

 (c) Knowingly made, or caused to be made, any false statement or misrepresentation of a material fact in connection with a determination of the right to reimbursement under this part, or in connection with a request for payment;